bmaunde/guidelines/erp-magento-integration-guide.md

 ## Overview
 The Consnet Magento Commerce Accelerator is a set of extensions target at making the implementation of Magento Commerce easier.
 With it, shorter implementation turnarounds and easier integrations to backend systems are just a few of the many advantages customers realise.

-The accelerator offers extension whose installation make a Magento Commerce solution ready for integration with any backend systems such
+The accelerator offers extension whose installation make a Magento Commerce solution ready for integration with any ERP or CRM solution.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDYzMjQ3NDUsMTM0OTA3NTk1LC0xMD
+eyJoaXN0b3J5IjpbNDc2MzU4ODc1LDEzNDkwNzU5NSwtMTA0MT
-QxNzQ0NzE4XX0=
+c0NDcxOF19
 -->